 Spanish 61PH.
 Spanish for Public Health.
 Gutierrez.

 Spanish 71B.
 Introduction to Modern Latin American Literature.
-TBA.
+Quintero.
 (LS)

 Spanish 103.
 Narrating the Borderlands: Immigration, Deportation, and Resistance.
 TBA.

 Spanish 109.
 Displacing Spain: Workshop on 20th and 21st-Century Transatlantic Poetry.
 Aguirre-Oteiza.